 Jonni Peppers: WASTELAND, a film in five parts

 Pleasure Dome is pleased to present the Toronto premiere of non-binary artist Jonni Peppers’s five-part film WASTELAND.
 Created while Peppers was a student in experimental animation at CalArts, the film explores takes up isolation, mental illness, and the subjective perceptions of reality in the context of the 2020s.
-Guest curated by programming committee members Justyne Benico and Jacob Crepeault.
+Guest curated by Justyne Benico and Jacob Crepeault.

 Part of Spring 2024